ClassicFinns.org

 The Classic Finn Organization

-We look forward to collaborating with the US Finn Association, of which I am a member.
-While their emphasis is on racing Finns, the Classic Finn Organization's goal is to facilitate the enjoyment of classic Finns and facilitating events for both classic and modern Finns.
+The Classic Finn Organization's goal is to facilitate the enjoyment of classic Finns and facilitating events for classic Finns.

 The Story Behind the Classic Finn Organization